nfragiskatos/FragMessenger/README.md

 # FragMessenger
-A toy app for practicing Android development.

-## FragMessenger
 FragMessenger is an example app that uses Firebase as the back end to facilitate creating accounts and storing + sending messages between users.

 ### Patterns / Technologies